gradle/gradle/design-docs/ide-integration.md

         JavaSourceSettings getJavaSourceSettings()
     }

-TBD: A Java runtime can be used for projects that don't have any Java source.
-How will we model this?
+- A Java runtime can be used for projects that don't have any Java source.
+In eclipse this projects are is modelled as java projects.
-TBD: Adding properties to `JavaSourceSettings` also adds these to `IdeaProject` and `IdeaModule`.
-Will need to define some behaviour for the IDEA model, or add to the
-Eclipse specific type first.

 TBD: 'targetLanguageLevel' really refers to the target bytecode version.
-TBD: Apply to `.classpath` and `.settings/...` generation, so that tooling model and generated files are consistent.

 #### Implementation